Nigerian Islamists kill 59 pupils in boarding school attack

 That attack prompted U.S. Secretary of State John Kerry to condemn Boko Haram for "unspeakable ... acts of terror".

-The failure of the military to protect civilians is fuelling anger in the northeast, the region worst affected by the four-and-a-half-year insurgency.
-An offensive ordered by Jonathan in May has not succeeded in crushing the rebels and has triggered reprisals against civilians.
+The failure of the military to protect civilians is fuelling anger in the northeast, the region worst affected by the four-and-a-half-year-old insurgency.
+An offensive ordered by President Goodluck Jonathan in May has not succeeded in crushing the rebels and has triggered reprisals against civilians.

 Addressing a news conference on Monday, Jonathan defended the military's record, saying it had had some successes against Boko Haram.
 He said Nigeria was working with the Cameroon authorities to try to prevent militants from mounting attacks in Nigeria and then fleeing over the border.